Blog

 The Need for Specialized Labs

 Standard water tests provided by most local municipalities or basic hardware stores usually look for bacteria (like E. coli), lead, or nitrates.
-They completely overlook “forever chemicals” because the equipment required to detect them is incredibly expensive and sophisticated.
+They completely overlook (forever chemicals) because the equipment needed to detect them is extremely expensive and highly sophisticated.

 Forever Chemicals and Your Health Risk